University gives you the valuable technical skills that

-But they don't teach you how to get hired and get promoted.
+But graduate school doesn't teach you how to get a job and be successful!

 “The interviews that I got went well mostly because I had Better Stories prepared, as you outlined in your workshop.
 Thanks for that!”